Step-by-step instructions for connecting your Abilis to the internet, configuring your local network,

 TRFA Traffic Analysis — Network charts — enable traffic statistics for this tunnel,

 visible in Phone > Statistics.
+(Yes, network traffic data lives in the

 Step 4 — Save and verify